Dany2298/StressLess/README.md

 StressLess Mobile Application (Dissertation Project)

-StressLess utilizes various tools and programs were used in order, to achieve effective designs and a fully functioning application.The design phase consisted of utilizing Figma for the mobile application designs.
+StressLess utilizes various tools and programs that were used in order, to achieve effective designs and a fully functioning application.The design phase consisted of utilizing Figma for the mobile application designs.
 The implementation phase included applying relevant technologies such as, React Native, Node.JS & SQLITE.